-joint, surface finish and lay marks.
+Other factors to consider are the form of the filler metal, foil, and the joint design considerations: gap, clamping force (weight), length of the joint, surface finish and lay marks.
 Section 5 collects these parameters for wetting tests of multi-material for PFC.
 With these tests, it is initiated the optimization process to assess the metallurgical compatibility with the base materials (section 6).

-4. Test configuration description
+4. Test Configuration Description

-The test configuration corresponds to multi-material combination of dissimilar brazed materials, Base Mat.1 and Base Mat.2 joined by a Filler Alloy (Figs. 5 and 6).
+The test configuration corresponds to multi-material combination of dissimilar brazed materials, Base Mat.1 and Base Mat.2 joined by a Filler Alloy (Fig. 5 and Fig. 6).
 The main objective to define the test configuration is the wettability assessment, that is, the chemical compatibility between the filler and the base materials, the capillarity in "y" direction and the spreadability in "x" direction (Fig. 6 and Fig. 7).
-The specimens are also defined to be pulled allowing the inspection of sheared-joint and
+The specimens are also defined to be pulled allowing the inspection of shearedjoint and capturing the ultimate sheared force.
+Or, alternatively, to perform optical microscopy inspection of the joint cross-section.
+Concretely, the microscopy has been performed in those assemblies with H-Bronze instead of sheared test to rationale the oxidation of the base materials with chromium content during the brazing process (section 6).